jhauberg/dledger/MANUAL.md

 These forecasts can provide you with an overview of future cashflow, based on past cashflow, and are always projected conservatively, aiming at keeping future dividends in line with recent distributions.

-You can set `--without-forecast` to exclude forecasted transactions from a report entirely.
+You can set `--no-forecast` to exclude forecasted transactions from a report entirely.

 ## Exchange rates